RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 ## MCU peripherals APIs

-- Uniform APIs built on top of heterogeneuous hardwares
+- Uniform APIs built on top of heterogeneous hardware

 - The same code can run potentially on every hardware